Record Release Policy

 - You can choose select parts of your record you would like your parent or guardian to view by the “Allow Select Access” radio button.
 Select the items you would like to grant your parent or guardian access to.

 - If your parent already has an active account in WebAdvisor, they can use that user ID and password to login to Self Service and view information about your record.
 If they do not already have an account, a username will be sent to the email address we have on file for them.
 A temporary password will be sent in a separate email.

 It is important to note that granting your parent or guardian access to view your account information on Self Service does not automatically remove your FERPA hold.
-If you would like school officials to be able to discuss your educational record, you must release your education records on WebAdvisor via the form mentioned above.

 This section explains some of the terms used on this page in relationship to FERPA and Washington College’s own privacy policies.